 What we need from you:-

 - A registration form.
-Visit the Shelter any day between 1.30pm – 3.00pm to complete this in person.
+Visit the Shelter any time that we are open to the public to complete this in person.

-- Proof of address and Identity.
-For example; Driving License, utilitiy bill etc
+- Proof of address, for example; Driving License, utility bill etc.

 - For anyone in rented accommodation we need to see a letter from your landlord giving you permission to have a cat.